xtina-starr/colaboratoryapp/README.md

 ####Project Description

-Platform for audio & video creators to display their work, solicitate feedback, & find collaborators.
+Platform for audio & video creators to display their work, solicit feedback, & find collaborators.

 ---